dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 1. Lack of genuine commitment: DevRel programs require a genuine commitment to developers and their needs.
 This means investing in resources like documentation, support channels, and events, as well as taking the time to engage with the developer community.
 Many companies see DevRel as an afterthought or a checkbox item, rather than a core part of their business strategy.

 2. Poor understanding of the developer mindset: Developers have a unique mindset and approach to problem-solving.
 They value tools that are easy to use, well-documented, and flexible.
 Companies that fail to understand this mindset may develop tools and resources that are too complex or too restrictive, which can turn developers off.
+Even the best DevRel team won't be able to shine poor product will

 3. Lack of trust: Developers are a discerning audience, and they can quickly sniff out inauthenticity.
 Companies that lack trust with the developer community, perhaps because of a history of closed-source practices or a lack of transparency, may struggle to build meaningful relationships with developers.
 If you went above and beyond on a developer event and the CEO comes to you right after the event asking for ROI